maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Junos event scripts are triggered automatically.
 + Junos event scripts can be used to monitor the overall status of the device.
 + **Feedback : Junos event scripts are triggered automatically and can be used to monitor the overall status of the device.**

+### Junos commit scripts
++ Junos commit scripts can enforce custom configuration rules.
++ When a candidate configuration is committed, all active commit scripts are used.
++ **Feedback : Junos commit scripts can enforce custom configuration rules, and all active commit scripts are used when a candidate configuration is committed**